openownership/openownership.beta/_team/laurence-bascle.markdown

   linkedin: https://www.linkedin.com/in/laurencebascle
 ---

-French national Laurence is a project management whizz (she’s a Certified Scrum Professional).
+Laurence is a project management whizz (she’s a Certified Scrum Professional).
 When she’s not bringing her technical chops to OpenOwnership’s various programs, you can find her on a surf, skate or any other kind of board you can think of.